 New programming languages are created every year, but seldom do they gain the attention of developers like JetBrains’ Kotlin has over the last couple of years.

-Kotlin is a general-purpose, statically typed programming language designed for the JVM, Android, browsers and native solutions.
+Kotlin is a general-purpose, statically typed programming language designed for the Java Virtual Machine, Android, browsers and native solutions.
 It was created by JetBrains’ language designer Andrey Breslav and officially announced by JetBrains in 2011.

 Today, Kotlin has become one of the most loved languages on Stack Overflow, one of the fastest growing programming languages on GitHub, and the language of choice for Android application development.
 Kotlin has also been featured in this year’s Thoughtworks’ Technology Radar for its rise across platforms and tools.